yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

-#### Measures
+#### Dependent Variables
-You can choose the overall scale, which is each subject's default measure in the PIAAC IDE or there are also a number of continuous variables other than scale scores that you may choose as a measure of analysis.
+You can choose the overall scale, which is each subject's default dependent variable in the PIAAC IDE or there are also a number of continuous variables other than scale scores that you may choose as a dependent variable of analysis.
 These variables are continuous variables from the international and U.S. national background questionnaire (such as earnings or hours of work per week) and derived variables from PIAAC, ALL, and IALS.
 Derived variables from PIAAC include indices of literacy, numeracy, and computer use at work and at home and imputed years of formal education, among others.
 A fourth domain, called Reading Components, measures literacy at the very low end of the spectrum, in areas such as sentence completion, passage comprehension, and vocabulary.
 This domain was given to respondents who decided not to take the computer-based assessment or who did not pass a set of core information and computer technology tasks and a set of core literacy/numeracy tasks.
 The adults in the sample population that did not answer the assessment will be displayed along with those that did answer the assessment if you select *Percentage across full sample* under the *Population* category.

 #### Years/Studies
-Currently, data availability in the PIAAC IDE is dependent on the *Display* and *Measure* selected in step 1, *Select Criteria*.
+Currently, data availability in the PIAAC IDE is dependent on the *Display* and *Dependent Variable* selected in step 1, *Select Criteria*.
 If the *Display* chosen is *U.S. Adults, 16–74 (Household and Prison)* you can choose one or more years and studies between *PIAAC 2017* and *PIAAC 2012/14*.
 If the *Display* chosen is *Adults, 16–65* or *Young Adults, 16–34* you can choose one or more years and studies between *PIAAC 2012-2017*, *ALL 2003–2008*, and *IALS 1994–1998*.